 The data warehouse is a database primarily used for reporting and analysis purpose.
 It is a central repository for the current as well as the historical data from various operational applications.
-Data from transactional or operational applications is extracted, transformed, and loaded into the star schema in the data warehouses.
+Data from the transactional or the operational applications is extracted, transformed, and loaded into the star schema in the data warehouses.